Dubai: Cuisine

-Arabic cuisine is very popular and is available everywhere in the city, from the small shawarma diners in Deira and Al Karama to the restaurants in Dubai's hotels.
+Arabic cuisine is popular and is available everywhere in the city, from the small shawarma diners in Deira and Al Karama to the restaurants in Dubai's hotels.
 Fast food, South Asian, and Chinese cuisines are also very popular and are widely available.
 The sale and consumption of pork is regulated and is legally permitted to be sold only to non-Muslims, in designated areas of supermarkets and airports.
 Similarly, the sale of alcoholic beverages is also regulated.
 A liquor permit is required to purchase alcohol, but it is available at hotel bars and restaurants.
 Shisha and qahwa boutiques are also popular in Dubai.
-Biryani is also a popular cuisine across Dubai.
+Biryani is also popular in Dubai.

-The inaugural Dubai Food Festival was held between 21 February to 15 March 2014.
-According to Vision magazine, the event was aimed at enhancing and celebrating Dubai's position as the gastronomic capital of the region.
-The festival was designed to showcase the variety of flavours and cuisines on offer in Dubai, featuring the cuisines of over 200 nationalities at the festival.
-The next food festival was held between 23 February 2017 to 11 March 2017.
+The inaugural Dubai Food Festival was held between 21 February and 15 March 2014.
+The event was aimed at celebrating Dubai's position as the gastronomic capital region.
+The festival was designed to showcase the variety of flavours and cuisines on offer in Dubai, featuring dishes from over 200 nationalities.
+The next food festival was held between 23 February 2017 and 11 March 2017.